MurphyPone/murphypone.github.io/src/content/presidents.md

 - Reciprocal Trade Agreements Act - Enabled the US to designate preferential trade partners according to a decrease in tariff rates employed by other countries
 - Indian Reorganization Act - Invalidated the Dawes Severalty Act by returning the ability to own land pseudo-communally, in accordance with traditional native values and culture, to the Native American people - the effects of which were somewhat repressed because of the unifying nationalist sentiments that increased as the nation approached WWII
 - World War II - Pulled the US out of the Depression by sheer requisite of production
-  - Neutrality Acts - Enveloped by the economic crisis on the homefront, Roosevelt focused on keeping the US out of war, although eventually volunteering preferential aid to Great Britain and other Allied nations
+  - Neutrality Acts - Enveloped by the economic crisis on the home front, Roosevelt focused on keeping the US out of war, although eventually volunteering preferential aid to Great Britain and other Allied nations
       - U.S. enacted Arms Embargo upon nations participating in the war
       - Cash and Carry process enabling other nations to procure non-military goods from the U.S. on the condition that they pay up front and ship the goods themselves
       - As the Axis powers’ actions become increasingly identifiably reprehensible and support for the Allied forces also increased which was evident through policies such as :